Barak Bakhar

-Barak Bakhar (ברק בכר; born 21 September 1979) is an Israeli association football manager and former footballer.
-He is the head coach of Israeli Premier League champions Maccabi Haifa.
+Barak Bakhar (ברק בכר; born 21 September 1979) is an Israeli former player and the current manager of Maccabi Haifa.

 Early and personal life

 Bakhar was born in moshav Tzrufa, Israel, to a Turkish-born father of both Sephardi Jewish and Mizrahi Jewish descent, and to an Israeli-born mother of Ashkenazi Jewish (Polish-Jewish) descent.
-His uncle was the Israeli Minister of Tourism Rehavam "Gandhi" Ze'evi, who was assassinated by Palestinian terrorists in 2001.
+His uncle was the Israeli Minister of Tourism Rehavam "Gandhi" Ze'evi.

-He is married, has three children, and resides in Holon, Israel.
+Bakhar is married, has three children, and resides in Holon, Israel.

 Playing career

 After going through the ranks of the youth system of Neve Yosef, Bakhar transferred to Liga Artzit side, Hakoah Ramat Gan.
 After four seasons in the second tier of Israeli football, he made the jump to Hapoel Petah Tikva.

 In 2004, Bakhar joined Liga Leumit side, Ironi Kiryat Shmona.
 He established himself in the starting line up on the right side of their defense and helped them gain promotion to Israeli Premier League, the highest tier of Israeli football.
 During the 2007–08 season, Bakhar played all but one league match for Kiryat Shmona, due to yellow card accumulation.

 In October 2008, Bakhar was called up by national team manager, Dror Kashtan for the FIFA World Cup qualification matches against Luxembourg and Latvia.
 His call up was canceled though, being that he never completed his service in the IDF, a requirement of all Jewish players in order to represent Israel on the national side, and Eyal Meshumar was called up in his place.